The Temperley-Lieb Tower and the Weyl Algebra: Introduction

-\textbf{Acknowledgements:} The authors would like to thank Lauda, Licata, Savage, and Webster for conversations that were very helpful in the preparation of this paper.
+\textbf{Acknowledgments:} The authors would like to thank Aaron Lauda, Tony Licata, Alistair Savage, and Ben Webster for conversations that were very helpful in the preparation of this paper.
+The authors would also like to thank an anonymous referee for helpful comments and suggestions.
+The second author would like to thank Lauda for a (still unanswered) question which partially motivated this work.
 The work of the second author is partially supported by a Simons Collaboration Grant.